ror-community/dev-ror-records/README.md

         https://ror.org/search > Enter name in search box

 # Publish data dump to Zenodo
-1. Download the vX.X.zip file from ror-data to your computer
+1. Download the vX.X-YYYY-MM-DD-ror-data.zip file from ror-data to your computer
 2. Log into [Zenodo](https://zenodo.org/) using the info@ror.org account
 3. Create a new upload in the [ROR Data community](https://zenodo.org/communities/ror-data) (see past example https://doi.org/10.5281/zenodo.4929693).
 Make sure to include Related Identifiers metadata referencing previous releases.